 There are several categories to enter into from standard to eco as well as office, summerhouse and workshop.
 In addition, there are categories for unique, pub or even Tardis-style sheds.

 To enter, you simply have to fill in the entry form on the Readers Sheds page by the 3 May 2013.
-The first prize is £1000 and the winner will announced during Nation
+The first prize is £1000 and the winner will announced during National Shed Week, from

 Last night saw the first episode of channel 4’s “Amazing Spaces Shed of the Year”, a show that explores Britain’s greatest sheds.
 The show will, excuse the pun, shed light on some of the wackiest and craziest sheds that will inspire and provide ideas on how you can transform your very own shed.
 This week's episode showed the finalists from the Normal and Eco-Shed categories